TaigaM123/.svg-Files-for-FRC-Control-System/README.md

 * [Inkscape](https://inkscape.org)
 * A blank .svg file (included in this GitHub repository)

 1. Download the STEP files for components.
 I used [MKCad](https://onshape4frc.com/cad-library) for this, but downloading from [CTRE](https://github.com/CrossTheRoadElec/Device-CADs)'s, [REV](https://docs.revrobotics.com/docs/rev-ion)'s, and [VEX](https://www.vexrobotics.com/pro)'s websites also works.
+Note that MKCad has smaller .step files than downloading from REV.
     1. Make or download the blank .svg file
 2. Open FreeCAD, select "Create new...", then select File > Import and the STEP File
     2. Wait for the file to be imported